Attendance Allowance

 Receiving Attendance Allowance can increase the amount of any means-tested benefits (such as Pension Credit) you get.
 Attendance Allowance can be paid in addition to any other social security benefits.

-However, your local authority might take Attendance Allowance into account when considering whether you need to contribute to the cost of any care and support services you receive from them.
+However, your local authority might take Attendance Allowance into account when considering if you need to contribute to the cost of any care and support services you receive from them.

-Can I claim Attendance Allowance alongside Disability Living Allowance?
+Can I claim Attendance Allowance alongside PIP or DLA?

-No. If you already get Disability Living Allowance or Personal Independence Payment/Adult Disability Payment (Scotland), you'll continue to get that benefit and you won't be able to claim Attendance Allowance.
-Find out more about Personal Independence Payment and Adult Disability Payment (Scotland).
+No. If you already get Personal Independence Payment (PIP) or Disability Living Allowance (DLA) you'll continue to get that benefit and you won't be able to claim Attendance Allowance.

-Your Attendance Allowance will stop after you've been in hospital for a total of 4 weeks (either in 1 stay, or several stays, where the gaps between stays are no more than 4 weeks each time).
+Your payment will stop after you've been in hospital for a total of 4 weeks (either in 1 stay, or several stays, where the gaps between stays are no more than 4 weeks each time).

 You can't usually get Attendance Allowance if you live in a care home and your care is paid for by your local authority.
 You can still claim Attendance Allowance if you pay for all your care home costs yourself.